 Managing bowel and dietary changes

-Treatment for bowel cancer can affect how your digestion and bowel work.
-These changes can be difficult to adjust to at first.
-They usually improve over time, but sometimes may be ongoing and require specialised help.
+Treatment for bowel cancer can affect how your bowel and digestion work.
+These changes can be difficult to adjust to.
+They usually improve over time, but issues may be ongoing and require specialised help.

-If you experience any of these problems, talk to your GP, specialist doctor, specialist nurse or dietitian.
-To find an accredited practising dietitian, call 1800 812 942 or visit dietitiansaustralia.org.au.
+If you experience problems, talk to your GP, specialist doctor, specialist nurse or dietitian.
+To find an accredited practising dietitian, visit Dietitians Australia and use their “find a dietitian” search tool.

 Learn more about: